zonghai-yao/zonghai-yao.github.io/_pages/about.md

 </div>

-I am a Ph.D. candidate in Computer Science at the University of Massachusetts Amherst (expected May 2026), working with Prof. Hong Yu in UMass BioNLP lab.
+I am a Ph.D. candidate in Computer Science at the University of Massachusetts Amherst (expected May 2026), working with [Prof. Hong Yu](https://scholar.google.com/citations?user=TyXe64wAAAAJ&hl=en) in the [UMass BioNLP Lab](https://bio-nlp.github.io/).
 I work at the intersection of AI, NLP, and health.
 My long-term goal is an **“AI Hospital”**: a set of reliable AI agents that can **think** and also **communicate** across real clinical workflows.
+In this vision, agents are not standalone chatbots; they are tool-using teammates that can reason over evolving patient context, coordinate across roles, and stay verifiably grounded in clinical evidence.
+I am especially excited about promising directions like long-horizon agent learning in realistic simulations, multimodal clinical world models, and evaluation that ties model behavior to safety- and outcome-relevant signals.
 Previously, I received my B.S. in Computer Science from Nankai University.

 My work focuses on three connected problems: